 - A. WILL: a legal expression of a person's wishes regarding disposition of his or her property after death.
 The law requires specific language and process to make the documents valid. - Testator: the person who makes a Will. - B. TRUST: a form of ownership in which one party (the Trustee) holds and administers the property for the benefit of another (the Beneficiary). - Settlor: the person who establishes a trust.
-The Grantor is the person who is treated as funding the trust for income tax purposes. - C. PROBATE: a proceeding by which title to property of a decedent is transferred to the decedent's heirs (if decedent died intestate, i.e., without a Will). - Executor: the personal representative nominated under a decedent's Will to administer the estate. - Administrator: the personal representative appointed by the court to administer the estate when there is no Will or no Executor nominated by the Will qualifies to act. - D. INTESTATE SUCCESSION: the manner in which the law provides for disposition of a person's property among his heirs in an intestate (no Will) situation. - E. LAND TRUST: a method of holding title to real estate in Illinois, in which the legal owner is a Land Trustee, and the beneficial interest is owned by named individuals.
+The Grantor is the person who is treated as funding the trust for income tax purposes (which is most often the settlor). - C. PROBATE: a proceeding by which title to property of a decedent is transferred to the decedent's heirs (whether a decedent died testate, i.e., with a Will, or the decedent died intestate, i.e., without a Will). - Executor: the personal representative nominated under a decedent's Will to administer the estate. - Administrator: the personal representative appointed by the court to administer the estate when there is no Will or no Executor nominated by the Will qualifies to act. - D. INTESTATE SUCCESSION: the manner in which the law provides for disposition of a person's property among his heirs in an intestate (no Will) situation, as provided under Illinois law. - E. LAND TRUST: a method of holding title to real estate in Illinois, in which the legal owner is a Land Trustee, and the beneficial interest is owned by named individuals.
 A land trust provides some confidentiality regarding the names of the owners of the beneficial interest of the property and is a method sometimes used to designate the successor owner of real estate without setting up a living trust or putting the property in joint tenancy. - F. SURETY: court ordered insurance policy, paid for by the estate, on an amount equal to one and onehalf times the value of the personal property (i.e. everything other than real estate), to protect the heirs/ beneficiaries from any wrongdoing by the personal representative.